Despedida (Shakira song): Background

 In 1999, Colombian writer Gabriel García Márquez met Shakira.
 He conducted an interview with her for Colombian magazine Cambio.
 At the time of the publication of the article, García Márquez expressed Shakira's originality in the music scene.
 Following this, both of them established friendly relations with one another.
 During late 2006, the filming of the 2007 movie adaptation of García Márquez's novel Love in the Time of Cholera (1985) started.
 The story revolves around the character of Florentino Ariza and "his unconditional love for the beautiful Fermina Daza and the sentimental triangle that develops with the regional doctor".

 Initially, the producers of the movie offered Shakira a role in it, which would mark her cinematic debut.
 However, she turned down the offer, claiming that she was not comfortable with the nude scenes that were featured in the movie.
 Nevertheless, Shakira offered to compose the score of the movie due to her friendship with García Márquez and his influence on her.
 She started working for the material of the movie with Argentine composer Pedro Aznar in London, England during the second half of 2007.
-During the sessions, the duo composed "Despedida" and "Hay Amores", the latter being the movie's theme song.
+During the sessions, the duo produced "Despedida" and "Hay Amores", the latter being the movie's theme song.
 "Despedida" was described as a folk song which discusses the melancholy of losing a beloved person.
 According to Gerardo González from La Nación, the song appears in the "key parts of the movie's plot to emphasize the actors' emotions".
 During the release of the movie in November 2007, Shakira elaborated in an interview: "Being part of the movie was a personal motivation because it is an extraordinary novel of one of the most extraordinary writers in history and a personal friend [...] [while composing the songs I wanted] to present my country's beauty and the works of García Márquez".